kevinhub-tech/ADP/README.md

 ### Project Description

-Another framework of Java was integrated into the module which is the Liferay framwork.
-The framework was written in Java and the project was to develope a portal with Liefray.
+Another framework of Java was integrated into the module which is the Liferay framework.
+The framework was written in Java and the project was to develop a portal with Liefray.
 Long story short, here is the scanerio given and a bunch of objectives to be achieved for this project.

 - Developing a service portal with Liferay Framework
 - Design the process to develope a portal
-- Implement a system of admin and users in the portal for mmanagement
+- Implement a system of admin and users in the portal for management
 - Insisted on using object-oriented design patterns

 The project was objected to learn about the framework and how to operate within the range of availability of the framework.